 "Around four in 10 students go to Russell Group universities, compared with one in 10 nationally."

-In congratulating students and staff on such fantastic results, John Sanderson, the school’s Principal, said “I’m delighted to see so many students achieving such magnificent GCSE results, particularly with the introduction of the new GCSEs.
-Staff and students have worked extremely hard and have every reason to feel proud of their achievements this year”.
-The Principal concluded his comments by adding “with such encouraging results we are really looking forward to welcoming so many of our students, along with almost 70 from surrounding schools, back into our sixth form in September”.
+Both students and staff have worked extremely hard and have every reason to feel proud of their achievements this year”.
+The Principal concluded his comments by adding “with such encouraging grades we are really looking forward to welcoming so many of our students, along with others from surrounding schools, back into our Sixth Form in September”.

 Key Perfomance Indicators

-The school’s principal, John Sanderson, said, “I am extremely proud of all that our students have achieved again this year.
-So many have worked extremely hard and clearly thrived in such a stimulating and vibrant environment.
+The school’s principal, John Sanderson, said, “I am extremely proud of all that our students have achieved in the context of a very challenging two years.
+So many have worked extremely hard and clearly been rewarded for their ability to adapt and maintain a sustained focus on their learning.
 I’m pleased that so many now have the qualifications and skills they need to go on to the next stage of their learning.”
-He also praised the dedication and commitment of staff and the support given by parents as he emphasised their contributions in ensuring so many students successfully negotiate these very demanding qualifications.
+He also praised the dedication and commitment of staff who have gone above and beyond on so many occasions, as well as emphasising the support given by parents in ensuring so many students successfully navigate these very demanding times and qualifications.

 Photo: Just some of the delighted students enjoying their A Level success at Chipping Campden School.